CP1404/Practicals/prac_06/README.md

 ### Testing

-Now **write a guitar_test.py program** with at least enough code to test that the last two methods work as expected.
+Now write a **guitar_test.py** program with at least enough code to test that the last two methods work as expected.
 So to test that the **get_age()** method works, you could test that the above example guitar does indeed output 95 as expected.
-Here is some sample output for testing two guitars where the second called Another Guitar has year=2012):
+Here is some sample output for testing two guitars where the second is called Another Guitar and has year=2012:

     Gibson L-5 CES get_age() - Expected 96.
 Got 96
     Another Guitar get_age() - Expected 6.
 Got 6